-The Digital Audio Engineering Associate in Applied Arts and Sciences degree is designed to prepare students for careers in linear and non-linear digital applications.
+Sue Seegers 206-546-4710 sseegers@shoreline.edu Rm 2330 Program Information: Length of Program: 67 Credits Completion Award: Certificate of Proficiency Enrollment: Fall Quarter for professional year Approximate Quarterly Costs: \$1000 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/medical-laboratorytechnology/ Music Technology Audio Engineering Production, AAAS Planning Guide Program Description: The Audio Engineering Production Associate in Applied Arts and Sciences degree is designed to prepare students for careers in linear and non-linear audio applications.
 Shoreline Community College works closely with local advisory committees and industry professionals to ensure students receive the knowledge and skills currently in demand by employers in the field.
-Students interested in pursuing a four-year baccalaureate degree in Music should follow the Music AA-DTA transfer degree planning guide.
+Students interested in pursuing a four-year baccalaureate degree in Music should follow the Music Pre-Major, AA-DTA Planning Guide .
 Some schools accept credits from this program toward a more advanced degree.
-AAAS Degree (113 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+AAAS Degree (90 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
+GPA of 2.0 or better for the entire program required.
 Program Prerequisites: